 I don’t know about you but, at this time of year, every week, Amazon delivers something to our home.
 I do recycle the cardboard boxes, but I also keep some back for crafting.
-In the past, I’ve made Christmas penguins and a gingerbread house garland.
+In the past, I’ve made Christmas penguins, giant cardboard baubles, and a gingerbread house garland.
 This year I’ve made cardboard postage stamp ornaments for the tree.

 Crafting with Postage Stamps

 The decorations in my home are rather colourful.
 I’m very fond of rainbow crafts and decorations.
 Lucky for me, postage stamps come in an assortment of lovely colours.
 I’ve used them in the past, to upcycle mini jars, to make a rainbow of stamp tea lights.

 I’ve also seen interesting collage artwork made from old stamps, like the stamp Union Jack pictures of Gary Hogben.